codemaestro/platypix/README.md

 ## More information

-Visit the [platypix]() project on GitHub.
+Visit the [platypix](https://github.com/codemaestro/platypix) project on GitHub.
 You can also parse this QR code.

 ![QR code](./readme/platypix.png)

+Last update: 2025-06-06 04:51